Async coding agents need a host. Mine is called Ferris, and it shipped speq-skill v0.3.0 to GitHub on its own while I was away from my desk.

 What Ferris actually does for me#

-Three jobs keep Ferris on the shelf and on the network: agent runs in YOLO mode, remote control from anywhere, and conversations with my second brain from a phone.
+Three use cases keep Ferris busy: coding agent runs in YOLO mode, remote control from anywhere, and conversations with my second brain from a phone.

 Building software in YOLO mode#